cfe84/bounce/README.md

-  -p, --post /relative/url/:optional_parameter/     create a POST endpoint -d, --delete /relative/url/:optional_parameter/   create a DELETE endpoint -e, --echo                                        reply with request body -b, --response response body                      specify response to be sent -H, --header 'header: head'                       specify header to be replied.
+  -p, --post /relative/url/:optional_parameter/     create a POST endpoint -d, --delete /relative/url/:optional_parameter/   create a DELETE endpoint -e, --echo                                        reply with request body -r, --response response body                      specify response to be sent -f, --file response file                          use a file containing the response -H, --header 'header: head'                       specify header to be replied.
 Can have multiple -s, --status http status                          specify status for response.
 Defaults to 200 -P, --port port number                            port to listen to.
 Defaults to environment variable PORT, then
                                                     8080
-  -h, --help                                        display a help message
+  -h, --help                                        display this message
 ```

+At the moment responses are sent for any endpoint created.